Chemicals and Your Fertility

 Review your personal care products to optimize your health and your fertility.

 A few weeks ago I sent an email out to our list discussing the possible association of phthlates (pronounced thowl-ates) in baby products such as shampoo and skin care products.
 Phthlates have been shown in several studies to effect the reproductive system and other organ systems in the body.
-These substances have been getting a lot of attention in both the media and the scientific community.
+These substances, bisphenol A (BPA) and parabens have gotten a lot of attention in the press.

-Now I thought my exposures would be significantly less than this considering the minimal amount of product that I thought I used in comparison to others.
+Crazy right?
+I personally thought my exposures would be significantly less than this considering the minimal amount of product that I thought I used in comparison to others.
 But after reviewing my list of morning personal care products I came up with

 3-daily cleanser for my face

 4-cleanser for the rest of my body

 8-hair spray (on a bad day 🙂 )